ed3899/vagrant-base-ubuntu-jammy/README.md

   Vagrant stores its boxes and VirtualBox the built VMs)

 # How-To
+Before running, make sure to read the following sections.
 ## Share folders
 Make sure you shared the additionals folders you would like to have in sync with the VM with the following line: